pmonks/wreck/README.md

 [![License](https://img.shields.io/github/license/pmonks/wreck.svg)](https://github.com/pmonks/wreck/blob/release/LICENSE)
 ![Maintained](https://badges.ws/badge/?label=maintained&value=yes,+at+author's+discretion)

 A micro-library for Clojure(Script) that provides a selection of regular expression (regex) functions, mostly focused on ease of composition.
-It has no dependencies, other than on Clojure, and emits standard Clojure regex objects, so is fully compatible with Clojure's built-in regex functions (it does not use any JVM-specific or JavaScript-specific regex syntax itself, though is compatible with platform-specific regexes, if you're using those).
+It has no dependencies, other than on Clojure, and emits standard Clojure regex objects, so is fully compatible with Clojure's built-in regex functions ([`re-matches`](https://clojuredocs.org/clojure.core/re-matches), [`re-find`](https://clojuredocs.org/clojure.core/re-find), [`re-seq`](https://clojuredocs.org/clojure.core/re-seq), etc.).
+It also doesn't make use of any JVM-specific or JavaScript-specific regex syntax, though it is fully compatible with platform-specific regexes, if you're using those.

 The library is _not_ intended to provide a comprehensive functional alternative for constructing regexes - knowledge of regex syntax remains necessary.
 Instead it is intended to assist in constructing syntactically valid large regexes by composing smaller regexes together in well-defined ways.